 Method

 Wait for the sugar syrup to return to a mild simmer and slowly add the ground almonds to it.
 Stirring all the time at the same time as doing so.
-Add the chopped orange & tangerine peels and fold them in until the mild flavor of oranges gets jumbled together to the combination.
+Add the chopped orange & tangerine peels and fold them in until the mild flavor of oranges gets jumbled together with the combination.
 Add the ghee until you get the right regular texture and region onto a tray.
 Once the base is positioned in the tray, allow it to cool down and set.
 Then cut the mithai with a knife and area the dehydrated oranges on top of the mithai.
 Serve.